analytic-bias/Is-Prime/README.md

 ## NPM Package

-There is no NPM package because the author believes that [Spineless Tagless G-machine (Peyton Jones et al. 1989)](https://hackage.haskell.org/package/stgix) should serve as the mechanical foundation of all computations, not jAvAsCrIpT.
+There is no NPM package because the author believes that **Spineless Tagless Graph Reduction Machines** (Peyton Jones and Salkild 1989), instead of ~~jAvAsCrIpT~~, should serve as the intermediate representation and mechanical foundation of all computations over von Neumann architecture.

 - Peyton Jones, S. L., & Salkild, J. (1989).
 The spineless tagless G-machine.
 Proceedings of the Fourth International Conference on Functional Programming Languages and Computer Architecture  - FPCA ’89, 184–201. https://doi.org/10.1145/99370.99385